Edward Hopper: Marriage and breakthrough

 By 1923, Hopper's slow climb finally produced a breakthrough.
 He re-encountered Josephine Nivison, an artist and former student of Robert Henri, during a summer painting trip in Gloucester, Massachusetts.
 They were opposites: she was short, open, gregarious, sociable, and liberal, while he was tall, secretive, shy, quiet, introspective, and conservative.
-They married a year later with artist Guy Pene du Bois as their best man.
-She remarked: "Sometimes talking to Eddie is just like dropping a stone in a well, except that it doesn't thump when it hits bottom."
-She subordinated her career to his and shared his reclusive life style.
+With Jo's encouragement, Hopper turned to the medium of watercolor, producing numerous scenes of Gloucester.
+They married a year later with artist Guy Pène du Bois as their best man.
+Nivison once remarked: "Sometimes talking to Eddie is just like dropping a stone in a well, except that it doesn't thump when it hits bottom."
+She subordinated her career to his and shared his reclusive lifestyle.
 The rest of their lives revolved around their spare walk-up apartment in the city and their summers in South Truro on Cape Cod.
 She managed his career and his interviews, was his primary model, and was his life companion.

 With Nivison's help, six of Hopper's Gloucester watercolors were admitted to an exhibit at the Brooklyn Museum in 1923.
 One of them, The Mansard Roof, was purchased by the museum for its permanent collection for the sum of $100.
 The critics generally raved about his work; one stated, "What vitality, force and directness!
 Observe what can be done with the homeliest subject."
 Hopper sold all his watercolors at a one-man show the following year and finally decided to put illustration behind him.

 The artist had demonstrated his ability to transfer his attraction to Parisian architecture to American urban and rural architecture.
 According to Boston Museum of Fine Arts curator Carol Troyen, "Hopper really liked the way these houses, with their turrets and towers and porches and mansard roofs and ornament cast wonderful shadows.
 Hopper always said that his favorite thing was painting sunlight on the side of a house."

 At forty-one, Hopper received further recognition for his work.
 He continued to harbor bitterness about his career, later turning down appearances and awards.
 With his financial stability secured by steady sales, Hopper would live a simple, stable life and continue creating art in his personal style for four more decades.